-Apply fertilizer to all of your shrubs and trees.
-We recommend using a slow release fertilizer such as 10-20-20.
+Apply a slow-release fertilizer to all of your shrubs and trees.
+We recommend using 10-10-10 or 10-20-20.

 May